tdsmith/aRrgh/syntax.md

 title: Basic syntax and gotchas
 layout: page
 ---

+Here, in no particular order, is a list of things that will help you get a sense of the shape of the language if you're already familiar with other curly-brace or interpreted languages.

 * `;` or newline separate commands.
 * Use hash-comments (`#` to end of line).
 * Variable typing is weak and dynamic; variables are not declared before use.
 Like PHP and Javascript, variables have function (not block) scope.